S4n3L/gatsby-ts-redux-starter/README.md

 ## Redux and redux thunk

-We use the official gatsby package named `gatsby-plugin-react-redux`.
-This can handle the server side store creation according to the following article: https://github.com/le0nik/gatsby-plugin-react-redux
-For client side redux initialization, we use the `ConnectedRouterWrapper` hook, placed in the `gatsby-browser.js` file.
+On the server side Redux handled by the `wrapRootElement` and `onRenderBody` hooks on the `gatsby-ssr.js` file.
+Here we pass the initial state in a global window object.
+The client side in the `gatsby-browser.js` file uses the `wrapRootElement` hook, to inject the store into the provider.

 ## SCSS modules and automated type generation for scss types